Benjamin-Lee/DNAvisualization.org/paper/response.md

 ### Page 3 Implementation
 > First sentence refers twice to serverless - it this redundant (minor edit)

+The sentence now reads "The web tool is built using a novel architecture, with computing, as well as data storage and selective retrieval, done in an entirely serverless manner."

 > The section on 'FaaS method reads a little like an advertisement for Amazon services.
 I think a less biased discussion of other providers of such methods should be included.
 > “generous free tier” is too opinionated.
 > ‘Lambda’s pricing is very affordable” ???
 Need to be more objective and less biased in this regard.